Afoot and light-hearted I take to the open road, Healthy, free, the world before me… –Walt Whitman

 Galápagos – bring light clothes, comfy walking shoes, basic beach clothes.
 A warm sweater might also be useful.
 Here’s a useful link on what to pack for the Galapagos.

-Visiting Galapagos on your own – A tour is always better
+Visiting Galapagos on your own? – A tour is always better

 Unless you are coming through a volunteer program or alike, it is always money and time saving to choose a tour when traveling solo.
-There are certain spots in the islands that can only be accessed with a guide or using a motor yacht.
+There are certain spots in the islands that can only be accessed to with a guide or using a motor yacht.

 Getting these kinds of services on your own is possible, but it will take you time and unnecessary extra expense.
 My recommendation is, go for an multi-day Galapagos Tour before you travel or go for a Galapagos cruise, usually if you plan ahead on time, you could join a group and save some money.

-Well finally, the best advice is, go for it! … Ecuador is pretty safe and fun to travel alone as girl.
+Finally, the best advice is, go for it! … Ecuador is pretty safe and fun to travel alone as girl.
 Plan – but don’t turn into a control freak, be alert – but also relax and enjoy when necessary.

 Don’t act carelessly or expose yourself unnecessarily – but in the right circumstances and place, loosen up and just enjoy the freedom and empowerment on traveling on your own in such an amazing county as Ecuador.